SafranCassiopee/php-metar-decoder/README.md

 A PHP library to decode METAR strings, fully unit tested (100% code coverage)

-You can try it on the [demo website](https://php-metar-decoder.cassiopee.aero).

 They use php-metar-decoder in production:

 - [VMC Today](http://vmc.today/) (public)